shivaram-repo/attendance-web-app/README.md

 Feel free to fork the repository and contribute.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

+* *Note: This project was built by the help of AI and is intended for educational purposes.*